CHILLING ENCOUNTERS IN THE CITY OF THE DEAD

 He has spent 33 years honing his performance to ensure that his tours achieve just the right mix of historical fact, creepy happenings and spine-tingling tales.

-However, he doesn't just recite the facts and stories, as so many guides do, but rather, he acts them out in front of you against the backcloths of the locations where the events of each story occurred.
+However, he doesn't just recite the facts and stories, as so many guides do, but rather, he tells the stories, acting them out in front of you against the backcloths of the locations where the events of each story occurred.

 As the Orange County Register put it in a review of his tour "...It's hard not to shiver, but it certainly adds an eerie, realistic air to the adventure..."